Tag Archives: Customer Experience Audit

 IX.
 Governance and Continuous Monitoring

-Identifying, measuring, and mitigating CX risk is not a one-time effort.
+Identifying, measuring, and mitigating CX risk (often using a Customer Experience Audit) is not a one-time effort.
 Sustained impact requires robust governance structures and continuous monitoring to ensure that improvements are maintained and new risks are detected early.

 Effective CX governance includes: